jbdemonte/mongoose-elasticsearch-xp/README.md

 * `protocol` - the protocol the Elasticsearch server uses.
 Defaults to http.
 * `hydrate` - whether or not to replace ES source by mongo document.
 * `filter` - the function used for filtered indexing.
+* `transform` - the function used for transforming a document before indexing it, accepts the document as an argument, expects transformed document to be returned (if returned value is falsy, the original document will be used).
 * `idsOnly` - whether or not returning only mongo ids in `esSearch`.
 * `countOnly` - whether or not returning only the count value in `esCount`.
 * `mappingSettings` - default settings to use with `esCreateMapping`.